chef-boneyard/chef-rfc/rfc041-server-api-versioning.md

 ## Rationale

-As the capabilities of the Chef Server API expand, it becomes necesasry to deprecate and desupport old API behaviors.
+As the capabilities of the Chef Server API expand, it becomes necessary to deprecate and de-support old API behaviors.
 However, consumers of the API such as chef-client may not yet be able to support changed API behaviors.
 The version indicator is used by a client to indicate which level of API behavior it can support.